Translate JSON files with ease

 Execute upload command to push your local translation files to translation editor.

-See upload command
+See how to upload translations

 translation editor for localization keys